alan-turing-institute/WimbledonPlanner/notes/Creating_SQL_Database.md

 **Current status:**

-* Created an Azure PostgreSQL database in Jack's local subscription.
+* Scripts to work with either an Azure or a local PostgreSQL database.

-* Defined the Harvest and Forecast schemas on it in a database called "Wimbledon" using pure SQL.
+* Mimicked the Harvest and Forecast schemas on it in a database called "Wimbledon" using pure SQL.

 * Imported data to the SQL database from CSV files using `python`, `pandas` and `SQLAlchemy`.

+* Added functionality to create visualisations via the SQL database rather than from the CSVs.

 **TODO:**

-* Refactor/document code.

 * Import data to the database directly from the Harvest and Forecast APIs (without CSV step).
   * Amaani found https://www.singer.io/, https://github.com/singer-io/tap-harvest and https://github.com/singer-io/tap-harvest-forecast which may be useful for this.